 Indiana Tech is a member of the National Association of Intercollegiate Athletics (N.A.I.A.) and the Wolverine-Hoosier Athletic Conference.
-The university sponsors intercollegiate competition in men's and women's basketball, men's baseball, women's softball, women's volleyball, and men's and women's soccer, golf, and cross-country.
+The university sponsors intercollegiate competition in men's and women's basketball, men's and women's lacrosse, men's baseball, women's softball, women's volleyball, men's and women's soccer, golf, tennis, and track and cross-country.
 Individual student and campus organizations compete in intramural activities including flag football, volleyball, basketball, bowling, soccer, golf, softball, and table tennis.